CumulusNetworks/docs/content/cumulus-linux-512/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Basic-Configuration.md

 {{< tabs "TabID20 ">}}
 {{< tab "NVUE Commands ">}}

-1. Configure VXLAN Interfaces.
-The following example creates a single VXLAN device (vxlan0), maps VLAN 10 to vni10 and VLAN 20 to vni20, adds the VXLAN device to the default bridge `br_default`, and sets the VXLAN local tunnel IP address to 10.10.10.1.
+1. Configure VXLAN.
+The following example maps VLAN 10 to vni10 and VLAN 20 to vni20 and sets the VXLAN local tunnel IP address to 10.10.10.1.
+NVUE automatically creates a single VXLAN device (`vxlan48`), adds the VXLAN device (`vxlan48`) to the default bridge `br_default` and adds the VLAN to VNI mapping to the VXLAN device (via `bridge-vlan-vni-map` in `/etc/network/interfaces`)

    ```
    cumulus@leaf01:~$ nv set bridge domain br_default vlan 10 vni 10